swt30/thesis/chapters/04-heating/04-heating.md

 ##### Layer boundaries

-For the transitions between layers of different materials, I enforce continuity of the pressure $P$, temperature $T$, radius $r$ and mass enclosed $m$.
+For the transitions between layers of different materials---for example, between water and silicate or silicate and iron---I enforce continuity of the pressure $P$, temperature $T$, radius $r$ and mass enclosed $m$.
 The optical depth $\tau$ is also an integration variable, but its value is unimportant below the radiative--convective boundary because it is not used in the convective region.
 I therefore do not continue to track the optical depth within the envelope; in practice I achieve this by simply setting ${d\tau \over dm} = 0$ once the integrator reaches the envelope.